-While there is no licensing requirements in the State of Ohio, this Association does provides a "Certification" program whereby its members and/or other polygraph examiners who meet the basic requirements, can receive certification from this Association.
+While there are no licensing requirements in the State of Ohio, the Association has a "Certification" program whereby its members, who meet the requirements, can receive certification from this Association.

-It has come to the attention of the board that members are receiving email solicitations requesting money or gift cards.
-The OAPE does not request donations or sell anything, especially via email.
+Some members have received emails and solicitations requesting money or gift cards.
+The OAPE does not request donations or sell anything, especially via email or internet.
 Any messages saying otherwise should be considered a scam.
-If you have any questions, feel free to reach to one of our board members directly.
+If you have any questions, feel free to reach out to one of our board members directly.

 In an effort to avoid any association with invalid and inaccurate techniques in truth verification and detection of deception, the Ohio Association of Polygraph Examiners has taken a position against the use of Voice Stress or any Voice Stress device.
 To date, no published validated studies support CVSA’s ability to meet the high demand of truth verification and detection of deception through validated techniques.